Stone, Staffordshire: Brewing industry

-Public transport
+Railway

 The coming of the railway was to end Stone's era as a coaching and canal town.
 The North Staffordshire Railway opened its main line from Stoke-on-Trent through Stone to Norton Bridge on 3 April 1848; the following year a branch line from Stone to Colwich began operating.

-One industry that did flourish under the railway era was the shoe industry, at its height in 1851 there were 16 shoeworks.
+One industry that did flourish under the railway era was the shoe industry; at its height in 1851, there were 16 shoeworks.
 The industry however declined after Australia, the main shoe market, imposed an import tax on the industry.